pypa/pipx/docs/contributing.md

 the pipx documentation to the pipx website.

 ### Post-release
-From a clone of the main pipxproject pipx repo (not a fork) execute:
+From a clone of the main pypa pipx repo (not a fork) execute:
 ```
 nox -s post_release